 Romance scams are all over the internet and can be difficult to spot.
-While the data for 2022 is not yet available, according to the FTC, Americans lost a collective $547 million to romance scams in 2021.
+While the data for 2023 is not yet available, according to the FTC, Americans lost a staggering $1.3 billion to romance scams in 2022.

 There are many safe and happy relationships that began on dating sites, but, if you’re going to use them, you would be wise to practice a few precautions.